EthanZhangOrg/ami/README.md

 # ami
 assignment 6 repo for csye6225
-github actions to build ami
+github actions to build an ami